RobinTT69/e-z-screenshot-linux/README.md

 This script was designed with wayland in mind, so if you are running x11, look into using the flameshot alternative for this made by [SKRRRTT](https://github.com/ignSKRRRTT/e-z-flameshot-script).

 # Credits
-Credits and huge thanks to https://github.com/KeiranScript for helping me make this amazing readme and adding additional checks to the shell script, and making the python script.
+Credits and huge thanks to https://github.com/KeiranScript for being a contributor who helps me maintain this project as well as adding the python script for the custom domain option.